30 June, 2000 - Seattle, WA - The

 (unknown) has lyrics "passion play" loud on electric guitars

-(unknown) has lyrics "promise me...seem like a miracle." possibly the end of above.
+(unknown) has lyrics "promise me...seem like a miracle." possibly the

 Bell Black Ocean